Breakthrough in Recycling Plastic from Old Phones

 The result was a new plastic powder with temperature and chemical resistance superior to the original substance, IBM said.
 “When the powder is reconstructed into new forms, its strength prevents the decomposition process that causes BPA leaching.”

-Why Prevent Electronics from Going to a Landfill?
+Why Prevent Electronics and Old Phones from Going to a Landfill?

 How Will Recycling My Obsolete Computer and/or Electronic Equipment Make a Difference?